 Unique Places To Save takes a solution-oriented approach to these challenges by working closely with stream and wetland mitigation companies and with regulatory agencies at the state and federal level.
 We take on the responsibility of accepting and holding conservation easements to ensure the stream or wetlands that have been restored or protected will remain as healthy natural areas “in perpetuity” -- forever.

-Unique Places To Save is proud to be playing a role in dozens of mitigation easement projects protecting hundreds of acres across North Carolina, and new projects pending in South Carolina and Virginia.
+Unique Places To Save is proud to be playing a role in dozens of mitigation easement projects protecting hundreds of acres across North Carolina, and new projects pending in South Carolina.
 We take this work seriously, using a service-oriented approach that recognizes the expertise and effort put into these projects by reputable mitigation companies and the agencies that regulate them.

 The Unique Places To Save Approach

 Our role is to work well with all partners, including the landowners, to ensure that these streams and wetlands provide water quality benefits and natural habitat for wildlife and plants indefinitely.
 Ultimately, they can become building blocks for much larger watershed protection and education efforts in communities across the region.

 Our team of seasoned conservation professionals has the experience to understand the mitigation process and the value we can offer by streamlining the easement process and serving as long-term stewards of mitigation sites.